About

 Co-editor

-A native of Austin, TX, Jane is an independent researcher who likes powerlifting and ethnographies.
+A native of Austin, TX, Jane is a user experience researcher who likes powerlifting and ethnographies.
 Past projects include a street fashion blog called May I Admire You and a comedy podcast about personal finance called Money Ha Ha.
+She is currently writing a zine about the closing of the Emeryville Barnes & Noble.

 Co-editor

-A native of Austin, TX, Jane is an independent researcher who likes powerlifting and ethnographies.
+A native of Austin, TX, Jane is a user experience researcher who likes powerlifting and ethnographies.
 Past projects include a street fashion blog called May I Admire You and a comedy podcast about personal finance called Money Ha Ha.
+She is currently writing a zine about the closing of the Emeryville Barnes & Noble.

 Natalia